Changissnz/nu_merchant_principal/README.md

 based on the reference of selflessness, contrary to the opposite of the self with directed interests that would inevitably be called "blind" or "perverse" by opposition.
-Opposition, in general, do not have to be constrained to accuracy of perception, and this opens up possibilities for them to arbitrarily label any initiative as "blind" or "perverse", regardless of the initiative's reference of the self or selflessness.
-Because the reference of selflessness is not as concentrated as the lone self, criticisms are geared against the "negative" (non-existence, negligence) marks of the selfless, which could then be defended by the selfless through their posit of no accountability or control.
+Opposition, in general, does not have to be constrained to accuracy of perception, and this opens up possibilities for them to arbitrarily label any initiative as "blind" or "perverse", regardless of the initiative's reference of the self or selflessness.
+Because the reference of selflessness is not as concentrated as the lone self, criticisms tend to be geared against the "negative" (non-existence, negligence) marks of the selfless, which could then be defended by the selfless through their posit of no accountability or control.
 Criticisms of the self, the self being one that yearns for singular attribution, focus on the "positive" (failures through attempt, ignorance) marks.
-As with the absolute split of qualities found in typical dichotomies, this dichotomy of the self and the selfless is imperfect, usable only as a preliminary metric of further judgment.
+As with the absolute split of qualities found in typical dichotomies, this dichotomy of the self and the selfless, in the context of believable criticism, is imperfect and usable only as a preliminary metric of further judgment.
 The truth and the action do not run in forms parallel to each other according to a universally believed natural order, not when there are objectives by pride of either the self, the group, or the selfless.